-Sheri Johnston (BA (Econ), CA) resigned from the position of company secretary on 28 May 2020.
-She was replaced by Hayley Jacobson (Bsc, LLB, LLM, Grad Dip Legal Practice) from the 1st of June 2020.
+Hayley Jacobson (Bsc, LLB, LLM, Grad Dip Legal Practice) was appointed to the role of Company Secretary on 1 June 2020.

 3. Directors' Meetings

 The number of Directors' meetings and number of meetings attended by each of the Directors (or their nominees) of the Company during the financial year are: